cellgeni/docs/docs/source/contact.rst

 Submit a ticket
 ---------------

 We operate using JIRA ticketing system.
-To be able to put in tickets you need to contact us by either emailing to vk6@sanger.ac.uk or using `our Mattermost channel <https://mattermost.sanger.ac.uk/cellgeninf/channels/jira-requests>`_ (please use your Sanger credentials to login).
+To be able to put in tickets you need to contact us by either emailing to ``cellgeni [at] sanger.ac.uk`` or using `our Mattermost channel <https://mattermost.sanger.ac.uk/cellgeninf/channels/jira-requests>`_ (please use your Sanger credentials to login).

-Once registered you can put in a ticket using either `our web portal <https://cellgeni-jira.sanger.ac.uk/servicedesk/customer/portal/1>`_.
+Once registered you can put in a ticket using `our web portal <https://cellgeni-jira.sanger.ac.uk/servicedesk/customer/portal/1>`_.

 Coffee standups
 ---------------